 Zoologische Gesellschaft Frankfurt von 1858 e.V. is a registered non-profit-making society.
 Our work is financed by the contributions from our members, private donations and bequests and endowments from our supporting foundation, Hilfe für die bedrohte Tierwelt.
 Support for our projects also comes in the form of external funding, for instance from foundations or public funding programmes.

-FZS has roughly 300 employees, with 17 working at the head office in Frankfurt, and all the others in the different project countries.
+FZS has roughly 400 employees, with almost 30 working at the head office in Frankfurt, and all the others in the different project countries.
 In addition there are around 40 volunteers working as conservation ambassadors at Frankfurt Zoo, and 30 or 40 volunteers are also currently carrying out environmental education work as part of the Peru Programme.